brendanlandis/cut-it/README.md

 The first filter in the chain, and the right-most group of controls.
 There are a couple concepts behind this filter:

 1. In its first state ("Loop Mode"), Sampler revolves around the recording and playback of a single sample at a time.
 The knobs can be used to mangle the playback of the sample in some fun ways.
 Pressing D#4 engages Loop Mode, which acts as a kind of loop pedal, using whichever sample was played or recorded last.
 If there are no samples recorded, it will start recording one for the length specified by knob2 ("grain size").
 Once the sample is recorded, Sample Mode will engage.
-2. Chop is also equipped with Chop mode, which, when engaged, will start randomly shuffling between the live sound going into the Organelle, and up to four recorded samples.
+2. Sampler is also equipped with Chop mode, which, when engaged, will start randomly shuffling between the live sound going into the Organelle, and up to four recorded samples.
 If no recorded samples are present, it'll start recording samples one at a time, for the length specified by knob2 ("Grain Size").
 Once each sample is recorded, Chop Mode will engage.

 #### buttons
         B5  - loop mode on/off
     A#5     - chop mode on/off
-        A5  - record new sample (will iterate through five slots until full, then overwrite a random sample) G#5     - in loop mode, change which sample is playing. in chop mode, hold on current sample until button is lifted G5  -
+        A5  - record new sample (will iterate through five slots until full, then overwrite a random sample) G#5     - loop mode: change which sample is playing / chop mode: hold on current sample until button is lifted G5  -
     F#5     - reverse play direction of current sample F5  - shift